pawelptak/raspberrypi-server/plex/README.md

 # Plex
-[Plex Media Server](https://www.plex.tv/personal-media-server/) is a software application that allows you to organize and stream your multimedia to other devices.
+[Plex Media Server](https://www.plex.tv/personal-media-server/) is an application that allows you to organize and stream your multimedia to other devices.
 ## Installation
 Install using snap: https://snapcraft.io/install/plexmediaserver/raspbian